Martin-Hr/Martin-Hr/README.md

 - 👋 Hi, I’m @Martin-Hr
 - 👀 I’m a practicing Data Scientist
 - 🌱 I like NLP
-- 💞️ I’m looking to collaborate on new cool projects
+- 💞️ I’m looking to collaborate on new projects
 - 📫

 <!---